Satin Audio Zeus Review featured image

 You will have up to 13 different connector options for the Zeus with the base 2-pin and MMCX/Fitear barrels free of charge.
 Our review sample is finished with 0.78mm 2-pin connectors and custom-designed with Satin Audio branding.

-It is good to note that Satin Audio is now using Tellurium copper pins which seems to be the norm now for a lot of high-end cable manufactures.
+It is good to note that Satin Audio is now using Tellurium copper pins which seems to be the norm now for high-end cable manufacturers.
 These pins are generally seen as being more conductive and stronger than traditional brass or bronze pins.

 Satin Audio Zeus Connectors